Sensitive information policies

 Sensitive information policies are a group of software quality policies used by the Spectra Assure platform to help you improve the overall software package security.

-In Spectra Assure analysis reports, these policy violations are listed in the Issues > Sensitive Information category.
+In the Spectra Assure SAFE report, these policy violations can be found in the Sensitive Information issue category and cause risk in the SAFE Assessment Secrets category.

 Software developers and DevOps engineers will benefit the most from the guidance provided by these policies.
 When Spectra Assure products detect exposed secrets in a software package, their exact location is highlighted in the analysis report.
 Development teams can then apply the remediation advice for each particular policy to resolve detected issues.